 How to Increase a Credit Score

-Credit scores are designed to measure the risk of someone defaulting by taking into account various factors in a person’s financial history.
+Credit scores are designed to measure the risk of defaulting by considering various factors in a person’s financial history.

-FICO scores can range from 300 to 850 with 850 being the maximum possible score.
-According to the FICO scoring system there are five factors that determine a borrowers score.
-Using these guidelines can help you improve a credit score!
+FICO scores range from 300 to 850, with 850 being the maximum possible score.
+According to the FICO scoring system, five factors determine a borrower’s score.

 - 10% — The types of credit used (installment, revolving, or consumer finance) – There is some credit given to having a history of managing different types of credit.

 A score of 585-619 will typically disqualify you from getting the best rates.
 A score below 584 will make many lenders question whether or not they want to do business with you.

-The statistical models that are used for generating credit scores are subject to federal regulation.
-The Federal Reserve Board’s Regulation B (implementing the Equal Credit Opportunity Act), expressly prohibits a credit-scoring model considering “prohibited biases” such as race, national origin, sex, religion and marital status.
+The statistical models used for generating credit scores are subject to federal regulation.
+The Federal Reserve Board’s Regulation B (implementing the Equal Credit Opportunity Act) expressly prohibits a credit-scoring model considering “prohibited biases” such as race, national origin, sex, religion, and marital status.